Bayesian Geostatistics Using Predictive Stacking: Theoretical results

-Theorem~\ref{prop:stackingpost2} holds for candidate models with a misspecified smoothness parameter $\nu$ in the Mat\'ern kernel for $d = 1$.
-Note that \citet[p.487]{clyde2013bayesian} proves a similar result, while the established theoretical results about stacking assume exchangeability which is not available in geostatistical models.
-The innovation in our theoretical results emerge from studying the behaviour of the posterior and predictive distributions within the infill asymptotic paradigm.
-The proof of Theorem~\ref{prop:stackingpost2} can be extended to the case where the LOO Bayes prediction $\hat{y}_g(s_i)$ is replaced by a much cheaper prediction based on $K$-fold cross-validation.
+Equation~\eqref{eq:avezero} implies that for each $\calM_g$ the average deviation error for the latent process goes to $0$ as the sampling resolution becomes finer.
+This condition is consistent with the fact that in the one-dimensional grid we typically have $E_{1, g, i} \asymp \Delta^{\min( 2 \nu_0, \frac{2 \nu}{2 \nu + 1})}$ (see Proposition~\ref{prop:errbd}); hence $\frac{1}{n}\sum_{i = 1}^n E_{1,g,i} \to 0$ as $n \to \infty$.
+Theorem~\ref{prop:stackingpost2} holds for the candidate models with a misspecified smoothness parameter $\nu$ in the Mat\'ern kernel for $d = 1$. \citet{clyde2013bayesian} proves a similar result, while the established theoretical results about stacking assume exchangeability which is generally not available in geostatistical models. {Lack of exchangeablility limits formal theoretical developments.
+Section~\ref{sec: thm:KLpd} offers limited discussion on stacking of predictive densities without exchangeable assumptions.} Therefore, our theoretical results emerge from studying the behavior of the posterior and predictive distributions in the conjugate Bayesian linear model framework within the infill-paradigm. {In this regard, our investigations differ from \cite{de2013semiparametric} who assume a true underlying function of arbitrary smoothness.} The proof of Theorem~\ref{prop:stackingpost2} can be extended, fairly straightforwardly to the case where the LOO Bayes prediction $\hat{y}_g(s_i)$ is replaced by a much cheaper prediction based on $K$-fold cross-validation.